jlocatis/CLI_RPS/README.md

-BEST OF FIVE ROCK, PAPER, SCISSORS
-This is a program that plays the game Rock, Paper, Scissors.
-It is written in Ruby.
-It will be a best of five series of games between two players.
-It tracks individual scores between both players as well as any ties that occur.
+This is a program that allows two players to play a best of five series of the game Rock, Paper, Scissors.
+It is written in Ruby, and runs on the Sinatra framework for use on the web.
+It tracks individual scores and allows for weapon choice input on separate pages so players do not have to see what the other is choosing.

 SETUP
-You can run the game from the main.rb file, but it will require the functions.rb file in the same directory in order to run.
-Simply head to your command line terminal and type in "main ruby.rb".
+To run the game locally you will need to install a version of the Sinatra framework on your device.
+The program runs from the web.rb file.
+Running this in your terminal will start Sinatra, usually using port 4567.
+Access the game through your web browser by going to "http://localhost:4567" (replace 4567 if your version of Sinatra loads onto a different port), this will bring you to the instructions page where you can start the game.

 HOW TO USE
-The game will prompt for each player one at a time.
-Unfortunately as written Player 2 will always see what Player 1 enters.
-After both players have entered their selections the game will determine the winner of the round and display the current score for the game.
-Once a player reaches three wins the program will declare a winner and the game is over!
+Instructions are provided at the start of the game, read through these first before playing.
+The game will allow each player to input their weapon one at a time, so Player 2 won't see what Player 1 inputs (as long as they look away from the screen!).
+The game keeps track of current scores at the end of each round.
+Once one player reaches three, the game will declare them the winner.

-The program's functions may also be tested by running test.rb.
+If at any point you wish to start the game over a "Return Home / Cancel Game" button is available at the bottom of every page.